4 Account Alerts You Need for Better Money Management

 Credit and debit alerts are another great way to keep track of your account activity.
 You can set up alerts to notify you of every transaction that occurs on your account, or only those under or over a certain amount, such as $50.

-Debit alerts are a great way to help to spot any fraudulent activity quickly—since you'll see suspicious activity on your account immediately.
+Debit alerts are a great way to help to spot any fraudulent activity quickly—because you'll see suspicious activity on your account immediately.

 Credit alerts are helpful because they help prevent you from spending money that you don't have available in your account.
 They let you know, for instance, when a deposit like your paycheck has cleared and is safe to spend.